AlfaBlok/v4-gamma-hook/README.md

 ## Acknowledgments

-Special thanks to oktep for his support and help on this project.
-He helped inspire this becoming a possible project for the Atrium Uniswap V4 Incubator Program and shared insightful feedback on the earliest versions of this research.
+Special thanks Atrium Uniswap V4 Incubator Program and oktep for insightful feedback on the earliest versions of this research project.

 ## License